varigence/docs/bimlflex/user-guide/deployment-guide.md

 ## Project deployment for SQL Server 2016 using the catalog

-As a demonstration project, a new BimlStudio project called Demo located in the c:\\Varigence\\ folder will be used.
+As a demonstration project, a new BimlStudio project called Demo located in the `c:\Varigence\` folder will be used.
 The project will create a folder called Demo for the BimlStudio project contents.

-This project will have a single integration to read from the AdventureWorks LT source to the Staging Database.
+This project will have a single integration to read from the AdventureWorksLT source to the Staging Database.

 The approach assumes a SQL Server version that supports SSIS Catalog (2012-) and in the document SQL Server 2016 is used.